molpopgen/fwdpy11/doc/pages/popobjects.rst

     mutations.append(fwdpy11.Mutation(0.1,-0.01,1.0,0,0))

     # Add a gamete that exists in two copies
-    # and contains our mutation
+    # and contains our mutation.
+The mutation
+    # is not neutral, and therefore belongs in
+    # 'smutations', with is the second vector
+    # in our tuple.
+The first is the list of
+    # indexes of neutral variants.
     gametes.append(fwdpy11.Gamete((2,fwdpy11.VectorUint32([]),fwdpy11.VectorUint32([0]))))

     # There is only one gamete, and so our diploid
-    # will contain two copies of it:
+    # will contain two copies of it, and its index is
+    # 0:
     diploids.append(fwdpy11.SingleLocusDiploid(0,0))

     # Create a population from our containers